Financial Aid Help

 To apply for federal financial aid, you will need to complete the Free Application for Federal Student Aid (FAFSA).
 This application is used to determine the federal aid programs from which you can receive aid.
 Apply online at studentaid.gov.

-- Once you log in, find and click on the "Financial Aid Dashboard" icon.
+3. Once logged in, find and click on the "Financial Aid Dashboard" tile.

 You must read and accept the terms and conditions for receipt of your financial aid prior to accepting the full or partial amount of your awards.